-- 1. Physically attach the storage devices to the server and perform any configuration steps specified by the device or operating system vendor. - 2.
+- 1. Physically attach the storage devices to the server and perform any required configuration steps specified by the device or operating system vendor. - 2.
 Create any required system device files for the drives and robotic control.
-This is usually done during installation.
+This is usually done during installation of the operating system.